Taxodium distichum: Habitat and distribution

-The native range extends from southeastern New Jersey south to Florida and west to Central Texas and southeastern Oklahoma, and also inland up the Mississippi River.
+The native range extends from southeastern New Jersey south to Florida and west to Central Texas and southeastern Oklahoma, and also inland up the Mississippi River to southernmost Illinois and Indiana.
 Ancient bald cypress forests, with some trees more than 1,700 years old, once dominated swamps in the Southeast.
 The original range had been thought to only reach as far north as Delaware, but researchers have now found a natural forest on the Cape May Peninsula in southern New Jersey.
 The species can also be found growing outside its natural native range, in New York and Pennsylvania.

 The largest remaining old-growth stands are at Corkscrew Swamp Sanctuary, near Naples, Florida, and in the Three Sisters tract along eastern North Carolina's Black River.
 The Corkscrew trees are around 500 years of age, and some exceed 40 m in height.
 In 1985, the Black River trees were cored by a dendrochronologist from the University of Arkansas, who found that some began growing as early as 364 AD.
 A subsequent visit to the area in 2019 revealed a tree dated by its tree-ring count to 605 BC, ranking as the ninth-oldest tree in the world.